 The flight, engine, and fuel instruments in the A5 have been located according to their priority for controlling the aircraft.
 The most prominent instruments used for aircraft control form the Primary Cluster across the top of the instrument stack.
 These include the angle of attack (AOA) gauge (1), airspeed indicator (2), and altimeter (3).
 The AOA gauge collects data from ports located on the leading edge of the left wing.
 The face of the gauge incorporates a unique ICON design employing green, yellow, and red segments to clearly indicate available lift margin above stall at all times.
-The airspeed indicator and altimeter are either analog or electric gauges connected to the pitot-static system.
-See Figure 7-5 for analog airspeed indicator and altimeter gauges.

-In the remote event of a complete electrical failure, the electric airspeed indicator and altimeter have backup battery that will power the gauge for a minimum of 30 minutes.
+The airspeed indicator and altimeter are electric gauges connected to the pitot-static system.
+In the remote event of a complete electrical failure each gauge has a backup battery that will power the gauge for a minimum of 30 minutes.
 If the backup battery is allowed to fully charge under normal use, the altimeter digital displays will remain illuminated for approximately 30 minutes once the master switch is turned off.
 This time may be shorter if the battery is not allowed to fully charge.